shabeer-syed/shabeersyed/index.md

 categories: [Welcome!]
 ---

-Dr Shabeer Syed.
-I am a Clinical Psychologist and a Researcher in Epidemiology with an interest in child and adolescent mental health and long-term health outcomes of adverse childhood experiences.
+I am a Clinical Psychologist and a Researcher in Epidemiology with an interest in child and adolescent mental health (CAMH) and long-term health outcomes of adverse childhood experiences.
 This website is currently acting as a holder for this webdomain name only, with potential to expand for future projects.

-## Psychologist
+## Clinical Psychologist

 - Doctor of Clinical Psychology (DClinPsych), University of Oxford 2022
+   - *HCPC registered, work in the NHS*

 - BABCP Level 2 - CBT therapist Accredited

 - AFT Foundation Level, Family & Systemic Training Accredited